jmcanterafonseca-iota/stardust-examples/tutorial.md

 ### Generating a seed phrase and an Ed25519 seed

+The seed phrase is generated in accordance with the [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) specification and it is composed by a set of words, represented as whitespace-separated string.

 ```typescript
     // Default entropy length is 256
     const randomMnemonic = Bip39.randomMnemonic();